 The Impact of Alcohol on Depression

 A glass of wine or beer after a stressful day can help you shift out of work mode, relax and recharge.
 Alcohol’s sedating, muscle-relaxing effects calm frazzled nerves, and its pleasant, mood-elevating benefits provide a welcome temporary respite from negative or critical thoughts.
-There is also a good amount of scientific evidence supporting the protective effects of light-to-moderate alcohol consumption on your brain, decreasing your risk of stroke, Alzheimer’s disease and dementia (9).

 However, alcohol consumption can sometimes come to replace healthy coping techniques such as a brisk walk, or a heart-to-heart with a close friend.
 For some, a 5:00pm happy hour might be followed by wine with dinner, then an after dinner drink, and finally a nightcap or two.
 For others, the scenario might look more like a spiral of weekend binge-drinking so out of control that it requires the next five days to fully recover.
 Habitual, excessive alcohol consumption takes a toll on your brain.
 Where mood and emotions are concerned, alcohol dependency shows strong associations as both causative and perpetuating factors in depression.